 Yes, by 30th June 2021 SAPA will reduce CO2 emissions per KM by 1.23kg.

 How are we going to do this?
-Thanks to the use of new composite materials applied to the One-Shot® Method, the world’s fastest method to produce car parts patented pending by SAPA.
+Thanks to the use of new composite materials applied to the One-Shot® Method, the world’s fastest method to produce car parts patented by SAPA.

 We aim at industrialising lightweight parts for the car interior and exterior by developing low-density thermoplastic bio-composites.